yurisuika/Catherine/README.md

 Catherine is a companion mod for *[Isabella](https://github.com/yurisuika/Isabella)*.
 Made for Fabric, it focuses on custom colours hand tailored to the resourcepack.

+If you plan to use this with OptiFine you MUST disable Custom Colors unless you want them to be broken.

 ---

 ## FEATURES